5 Ways to Make Your UGC Gallery Shoppable

 Three layers working together: authentic content (real customers, real usage, see what is UGC?), tagged products (so every image is also a product card), and a fast checkout path (one-tap add-to-cart without leaving the gallery).
 Strip out any of these layers and conversion rates drop significantly.

 Tagging every product in the catalogue to every post.
-This creates noise.
-The highest-performing galleries tag just the product shown in the image, no more, no less.
-Shoppers who click are high-intent; give them exactly what they saw.
+That is just noise.
+The highest-performing galleries tag only the product shown in the image, no more, no less.
+Shoppers who click are high-intent, so give them exactly what they saw.
 Layout choice matters too, see inline vs floating widgets.

 Above-the-fold on the homepage works for awareness, but the single best placement for conversion is on the PDP, just below the "Add to Cart" button.
 Here, real customer photos answer the last objection before purchase: "Does this look as good in real life?"
 Detailed data in our conversion benchmark.